zarr-developers/geozarr-spec/geozarr-spec.md

 ## Multiscales

-A GeoZarr Dataset variable might includes multiscales for a set of DataArray variables.
-Also known as "overviews", multiscales provides resampled copies of the original data at a coarser resolution.
+A GeoZarr Dataset variable might include multiscales for a set of DataArray variables.
+Also known as "overviews", multiscales provide resampled copies of the original data at a coarser resolution.
 Multiscales of the original data thus always hold less detail.
-Common use cases for multiscales are fast rendering for visualization purposes and analyzing data at multiple resolution.
+Common use cases for multiscales are fast rendering for visualization purposes and analyzing data at multiple resolutions.

 ### Multiscales Encoding